gvwilson/sdxjs/text-editor/index.md

 -   The opposite of "move left" is "move right", so no extra information required
 -   But the opposite of "cut line" is "paste line"
     -   Need to record state for some operations but not for others
+    -   Use a stack because we undo in reverse order to doing

+<%- include('/inc/fig.html', {
+    id: 'text-editor-undo-stack',
+    img: '/static/tools-small.jpg',
+    alt: 'Managing undo with a stack',
+    cap: 'Using a stack to store undoable operations.',
+    fixme: true
+}) %>

 -   Solution is one we hinted at earlier: implement each operation as a class
     -   `run` and `undo` methods (because `do` is a keyword in JavaScript)
 -   But not all operations are undoable